New Tax Reform Bill

 If you or someone you love suffer from chronic or debilitating conditions, the loss of the medical expense deduction may affect your quality of life.
 Even your estate planning may be affected, particularly if you have planned for future incapacity or disability.

-To discuss your concerns with an experienced Arizona lawyer, call us at (480) 418-8448 or check out one of our free seminars.
-We provide estate planning advice for clients throughout Arizona, including Ahwatukee, Chandler, Gilbert, Sun Lakes, Mesa, and Tempe.
+To discuss your concerns with an experienced Arizona lawyer, call us at (480) 418-8448.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.